jjcindy115/dotfiles/README.md

 chmod +x ~/.config/wal/pywal.sh <br />
 ### If you don't run it than the colors will never change on (super + p) <br />
 ## [Fish] <br />
+$ sudo pacman -Syyu fish
 cd again into my dots <br />
 ### this time for the fish shell IF YOUR using bash which is default please refer to <br />
 ## [Pywal for bash](https://itsfoss.com/pywal/) <br />
 For the fish shell after installing cd into my dotsfiles and cp -r fish ~/.config/ <br />
 if you don't copy the whole folder than the annoying fish_greeting message and {fish wal command not found} errors will haunt you <br />
 ## [Neofetch] <br />
+$ sudo pacman -Syyu neofetch
 same For the neofetch after installing cd into my dotsfiles and cp -r neofetch ~/.config/ <br />
 ## [Picom] <br />
+$ paru -S picom-ibhagwan-git
 same For the picom after installing cd into my dotsfiles and cp -r picom  ~/.config/ <br />
 ## [Firefox] <br />
 For Firefox Firstly get the pywalfox with (pip install pywalfox) then install using
+$pip install pywalfox <br />
 $ pywalfox install <br />
 after that go get the [Pywalfox extenstion for Firefox](https://addons.mozilla.org/en-US/firefox/addon/pywalfox/) <br />
 <br />